Pete Davidson Joins Machine Gun Kelly at His Show After Scare

 "One of the most beautiful things last night was seeing @machinegunkelly and @Petedavidson on the same stage together," tweeted user @Abby_ltfu.
 "They have a beautiful friendship and it made my heart happy!"

-"He seemed to be enjoying the show with everyone on stage and it was nice to see him smiling with everyone," she told E!
-News, regarding Davidson.
-"He was only on stage for about two songs but it just showed the type of friendship that him and MGK have together.
-It was honestly a beautiful thing that everyone was in awe of."

-User @yuhasz13 tweeted, "Good seeing pete Davidson with a genuine good smile on his face tonight. @machinegunkelly is the friend we all aspire to be #xxmas #idol #realfriend."
+"Good seeing pete Davidson with a genuine good smile on his face tonight," tweeted user @yuhasz13. "@machinegunkelly is the friend we all aspire to be #xxmas #idol #realfriend."

 Kelly and Davidson had bonded while filming their movie and the comic also starred in the rapper's music video "LOCO," released this summer.